QualitySushi/osrs-simulator/README.md

 Search Endpoints
 ----------------

-GET `/search/bosses` - Search for bosses by name
+GET `/search/npcs` - Search for npcs by name
 GET `/search/items` - Search for items by name

 Query Parameters: